railsgirls/guides.railsgirls.com/_pages/omniauth-devise.md

 ### Update Views
 Now, let's update views to include links to be authenticated by google, and for easy page navigation.
- - Set up the home page to check for current user and display links based on current user authentication:
+ - Set up the home page to check for current user, display links based on current user authentication and display user avatar default or otherwise:
  <code>
  <h1>Home#index</h1>